Assessing the Business Process Modeling Competences of Large Language Models: Experiment settings

 \subsection{Quality Score Calculation \& Implementation Details}

 For each sample, the $Q_{\text{val}}$ score is computed.
 The quality scores $Q_{\text{syn}}$, $Q_{\text{prag}}$, and $Q_{\text{sem}}$ can only be computed if the resulting BPMN is valid.
-Similarly, if the LLM did not return a result after six minutes, the attempt was treated as invalid and no quality scores were calculated for this sample.
-This issue happened randomly and without any pattern or relation to a certain sample.
+Similarly, if the LLM did not return a result after six minutes, the attempt was treated as invalid, and no quality scores were calculated for this sample.
+This issue occurred randomly, without any pattern or relation to a specific sample.
 Therefore, we attribute this to the LLM generating text infinitely, which is a technical issue.
-Additionally, if the resulting BPMN consists of less than two nodes (all ground truth BPMN models have more than 2 nodes), no quality scores can be calculated, and the run is also counted as invalid.
-Therefore, the $Q_{\text{val}}$ can only be $1$ if and only if a valid BPMN-XML with at least two flow objects has been returned after 6 minutes.
+Additionally, if the resulting BPMN model contains fewer than 2 nodes (all ground truth BPMN models have more than 2 nodes), no quality scores can be calculated, and the run is also counted as invalid.
+Therefore, the $Q_{\text{val}}$ can only be $1$ if and only if a valid BPMN XML file with at least two flow objects has been returned after 6 minutes.
 Otherwise, the score is $0$.

-Since we intentionally created variation in the generated BPMNs by setting the temperature to $0.1$, five runs per sample are conducted and averaged.
+Since we intentionally created variation in the generated BPMN models by setting the temperature to $0.1$, five runs per sample are conducted and averaged.
 In total, for each LLM, 5 runs for each of the 105 samples are performed and averaged.
-In the results section, we will report the average values, indicated by $\overline{Q}$, for all quality scores introduced before.
+In the results section, we will report the average values, denoted by $\overline{Q}$, for all scores introduced previously.

-\paragraph{Server Details} Ollama in version 0.9.6 was installed on a PCIe 5.0 server with 96 CPU cores, 1,12 TB RAM, running Ubuntu 24.04.
-The LLMs were run on a single Nvidia H200 NVL GPU with 144 GB of VRAM with CUDA version 12.04.
-The GPU has enough capacity for the required context length and processes one request at a time.
+\paragraph{Server Details} The experiments ran on a server equipped with two AMD EPYC 9474F CPUs (96 cores total), 1.2 TB DDR5 RAM, NVIDIA H200 NVL GPU (141 GB VRAM), PCIe Gen5 support while running Ubuntu 24.04 and CUDA 12.4.
+For the inference framework, ollama 0.9.6 was used.
+The GPU has sufficient capacity to handle the required context lengths and processes one request at a time.
 The runtimes per LLM differed significantly.
-The whole experiment, with a total of $8,925$ BPMN generations\footnote{17 LLMs, each being tested on 105 text-BPMN pairs 5 times, results in $8,925$ runs}, took around 5 days to finish.
+The whole experiment, with a total of $8,925$ BPMN model generations\footnote{17 LLMs, each being tested on 105 text BPMN model pairs 5 times, results in $8,925$ runs.}, took around 5 days to finish.